LewisResearchGroup/ProteomicsQC/README.md

     6. Data API for upload and download of results
     7. Dashboard for Quality Control

+The admin view provides and overview over all proteomics runs with list and detail views.

 ![](./docs/img/example-admin-view.png 'Overview over all jobs on the server.')